Roy Rogers Drink Recipe

 Learn how to make a Roy Rogers drink…an easy recipe with just 3 ingredients.
 This summer drink with cherries and cola will take you back!

 Mocktails are family-friendly, non-alcoholic drinks and they are perfect for summertime.
-We shared how to make a Shirley Temple drink earlier this week, and today we’re showing you how to make a Roy Rogers drink recipe.
+We shared how to make a Shirley Temple and strawberry punch earlier this week, and today we’re showing you how to make a Roy Rogers drink recipe.

-It’s a refreshing drink with sweet grenadine syrup is reminiscent of cherry cola.
+It’s a refreshing beverage with sweet grenadine syrup is reminiscent of cherry cola.
 Load your glass with ice, maraschino cherries and these two simple ingredients.

 glasses of roy rogers drink on a table

 • Flavor: This is a smooth, cool drink with a simple flavor.
 You’ll taste cola with a hint of sweet cherry.
+Think cherry coke!
 Kids love the color, too!

 Where did the Roy Rogers drink originate from?

-This drink is the little boy version of the Shirley Temple and has the name of the famous cowboy actor and singer, Roy Rogers.
+This classic mocktail is the little boy version of the Shirley Temple and has the name of the famous cowboy actor and singer, Roy Rogers.
+He was known as King of the Cowboys!

 It’s a non-alcoholic mocktail and it is rumored that Roy Rogers did not drink alcohol, which may be why his name was chosen to represent this.